ledergec/rapidschema/readme.md

 ~~~~~~~~~~

 It is possible, however, to use rapidschema with a C++11 compiler.
 This is implemented using a C++11 compatible
-implementation of std::optional and other C++17 stl features found in [abseil.io](https://abseil.io/).
-In order to
+implementation of std::optional and other C++17 stl features found in [abseil.io](https://abseil.io/) and is
-build using the C++11 backport use the following commands:
+tested with gcc-5 and clang 3.5.
+In order to build using the C++11 backport use the following commands:

 ~~~~~~~~~~shell
 git clone https://github.com/ledergec/rapidschema.git